 I currently develop applications using Microsoft Visual Basic and Tiger Logic D3 Basic.
 Over recent years, my role has progressively become that of a "Business Process Engineer" and consultant.
 I offer my services mainly in a contracting role, specialising in business process mapping and automation, systems integration, and the application of mobile technologies.
 I do much less of the code-writing and support work now than I used to, as other contractors have increasingly taken over this role.

 I then improved this design (the original of which used transistors) to use CMOS digital circuits.
-It was possible to use these circuits in an analogue mode, to produce an extremely low power drain alarm, capable of being run for a year on just two AA sized batteries.
-I believe that this was another industry “first”.
+It was possible to use these circuits in an analogue mode, to produce an alarm with an extremely low power drain.
+This was capable of being run for a year on just two AA sized batteries.
+I believe this may have been another industry “first”.
+Certainly the use of a digital circuit in an analog application was innovative.

-I went on to produce a digital network capable of supporting up to 100 microcomputers well before the IBM PC and Microsoft’s MSDOS was released.
+I went on to produce a digital network capable of supporting up to 100 microcomputers or other devices well before the IBM PC and Microsoft’s MSDOS was released.
 Networking computers together was not all that unique – mainframes had been networked for years, but my network was between microcomputers and could be run over standard power cable using signals that were unaffected by electrical interference.
 In industrial environments, this was crucial.
-When the PC came out, I got my network integrated into DOS 2.00, long before Microsoft did much the same with version Dos 3.00.
+When the PC came out, I got my network integrated into DOS 2.00, long before Microsoft did much the same with DOS version 3.00.
 (I used a “device driver” approach to “steal” processing cycles to effectively create a multi-user environment and service my network.
-This was controlled by a DOS application written in compiled BASIC.)
+This network was controlled by an application written in compiled BASIC that ran on the host DOS system.)

 I have two sisters.
 I was married for thirty years and had four sons, all adult, before being divorced.
 I have made some big changes in my life over the last decade, with more changes yet to come.
-I now have a great relationship with a supportive partner, Laurie (Lorraine) Wilson, and enjoy a more fruitful and rewarding life than ever before.
+I now have a great relationship with my wife, Laurie (Lorraine) Wilson, and am enjoying a very fruitful and rewarding life.
 Laurie has two adult sons.
 Between us, we have seven grand-daughters and four grand-sons - so far.

 For more than twenty years, I was very actively involved in community work.
-A lot of this work involved personal counselling and support.
+A lot of this work involved personal counselling and support, mainly in a church context.
 I am also an artist and photographer with a preference for the landscapes of New Zealand.
 I enjoy getting out into the outdoors and my art works and photos reflect this.
 Whether painting or working with computers, I really enjoy the opportunities I get to create something new and different.